StanfordDataCompressionClass/notes/src/lossless_iid/arithmetic_coding.md

 ```

 The **Cond-1** is somewhat obvious, we want the $\hat{Z}$ obtained on truncating $Z$ to $k$ bits, we still lie inside the interval `[L,H)`.
 Lets now see why the  **Cond 2** is imposed: Lets say Arithmetic coding leads to `Z_hat = b0.011011111`, and thus the final encoded bitarray is `011011111`.
-Now, in practice arithmetic coded bitstream is always going to be followed by some other bitstream, and so the decoder is going to see this stream like: `01101111111011110101..`. the second condition ensures that, even if the decoder reads in some bits not part of the arithmetic encoding, the resultant floating point value $Z_ext$ will still lie inside the interval `[L, H)`.
+Now, in practice arithmetic coded bitstream is always going to be followed by some other bitstream, and so the decoder is going to see this stream like: `01101111111011110101..`. the second condition ensures that, even if the decoder reads in some bits not part of the arithmetic encoding, the resultant floating point value $Z_{ext}$ will still lie inside the interval `[L, H)`.

 With some simple arithmetic, it can be shown that the two conditions together can be written as: